Dream Theater: Departure of Mike Mangini, return of Mike Portnoy and Parasomnia (2023–2025)

 On October 10, 2024, Dream Theater released "Night Terror" as the first single for their sixteenth studio album Parasomnia, which was released on February 7, 2025.
-The album was highly anticipated, with several publications (including Loudwire, Stereogum and Ultimate Guitar) naming it in their lists of the most anticipated albums of 2025.
+The album was highly anticipated, with several publications, including Loudwire, Stereogum and Ultimate Guitar, naming it in their lists of the most anticipated albums of 2025.

-Controversy surrounded Parasomnia's visual art direction created by artist Hugh Syme.
-Syme was accused of double-selling artwork, as a piece of artwork contained in the Parasomnia deluxe edition appeared identical to a piece of Syme's artwork on Orion's The Lightbringers, released six months prior.
-Additionally, the Parasomnia artwork also raised questions regarding Syme's possible usage of generative artificial intelligence tools and the integrity of the album's visual representation.
-Some fans and reviewers criticized the album's artwork for containing many mistakes common with AI-generated imagery, such as hands with the incorrect number of fingers and errors in lighting and shadow directions.
-Syme was also scrutinized for his possible usage of AI-generated imagery for Rush's anniversary collection Rush 50 around the same time, which further fueled speculation.

-Nearly six months after Parasomnia's release, the band released Parasomnia - The Graphic Album in partnership with Z2 Comics.
-A companion book to Parasomnia, Parasomnia - The Graphic Album features visual interpretations for all eight songs.

-Dream Theater were spotlighted on an episode of Ernie Ball's "Big Sound" released August 22, 2025.
-Filmed at DTHQ, the episode featured live, in-studio performances of three full-length songs: "Night Terror", "Panic Attack", and "Midnight Messiah".

-The Parasomnia Tour kicked off in Reading, Pennsylvania, on September 5, 2025.
-In addition to performing the Parasomnia album in its entirety, the band confirmed they would also perform the epic "A Change of Seasons" on the tour.
-In an Instagram post, Mike Portnoy speculated this tour cycle would likely be the last time the band ever performed "A Change of Seasons".
+Dream Theater announced they would embark on a tour supporting the album on May 20, 2025.
+In addition to performing the Parasomnia album in its entirety, the band confirmed they would also perform their composition "A Change of Seasons" on the tour; in an Instagram post, Portnoy speculated the tour would likely be the last time the band would ever perform "A Change of Seasons" live.

-On November 7, 2025, Parasomnia's lead single "Night Terror" received a Grammy nomination for Best Metal Performance at the 2026 Grammy Awards, marking the band's fourth career Grammy nomination and first ever Grammy nomination for Mike Portnoy.
+On November 7, 2025, Parasomnias lead single "Night Terror" received a Grammy nomination for Best Metal Performance at the 2026 Grammy Awards, marking the band's fourth Grammy nomination and first ever nomination for Portnoy.